jh3nd3rs0n/jargyle/README.md

         socks5.onCommand.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

+        socks5.onCommand.socketSetting=SOCKET_SETTING
+            Specifies a socket setting for all sockets (can be specified multiple times with each rule result specifying another socket setting)

         socks5.onConnect.prepareServerFacingSocket=true|false
             Specifies the boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect)